Mysuru–Talaguppa Express

 The Mysuru–Talaguppa Express is an Express train belonging to South Western Railway zone that runs between Mysuru Junction and Talaguppa in India.
 It is currently being operated with 16227/16228 train numbers on a daily basis.

 Service

-The 16227/Mysuru- Talaguppa Express has average speed of 44 km/hr and covers 509 km in 11h 30m.
-The 16228/Talaguppa Mysuru Express has average speed of 45 km/hr and covers 509 km in 11h 25m.
+The 16227/Mysuru- Talaguppa Express has average speed of 44 km/h and covers 509 km in 11h 30m.
+The 16228/Talaguppa Mysuru Express has average speed of 45 km/h and covers 509 km in 11h 25m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with a max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 22 coaches: